emilniklas/colonel/README.md

 Colonel is written in TypeScript, and offers a strongly typed framework for bootstrapping complex command line interfaces.

-> **Please Note:** Nothing has actually been implemented yet.
-The documentation below is
-> only presenting the target API.

 ## Installation

 ```shell